v10networkscom/saltychat-fivem/README.md

 Below are the default keybinds which will be written to your client config (`%appdata%\CitizenFX\fivem.cfg`).
 Changing the default values wont change the values saved to your config.
 Keybinds can be changed in game through the keybinding options of GTA V (`ESC` > `Settings` > `Key Bindings` > `FiveM`).
+Default keybinds can be changed in `config.json`, see [FiveM docs](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/keyboard/) for possible values.

 Variable | Description | Default
 :---: | :---: | :---: